 Voting membership shall include the officers of this synod.

-S7.21.A151.
+†S7.21.01.
+Voting members shall begin serving with the opening of a regular Synod Assembly and shall continue serving until voting members are seated at the next regular Synod Assembly.

+S7.21.A15.
 Each congregation of this synod shall choose from among its voting members up to two laypersons to serve as members of the Synod Assembly.
 Congregations with 800 to 1,200 baptized members may choose one additional member of the Synod Assembly.
 For each additional 400 baptized members above 1,200, each congregation may choose to one additional member of the Synod Assembly.
 The basis for determining baptized membership shall be the most recent parochial report submitted.

-7.1.

-S7.21.A07 Each congregation is permitted an additional voting member position to the Florida-Bahamas Synod Assembly for a confirmed youth age 15 through 22.
+S7.21.A12.
+Each congregation of this synod may additionally choose from among its voting members a young person age 15 through 22 to serve as a member of the Synod Assembly.

 S7.22.
 This synod may establish processes that permit retired rostered ministers, or those designated as disabled, or on leave from call, on the roster of the synod to serve as voting members of the Synod Assembly, consistent with †S7.21.c.
 If the synod does not establish processes to permit the rostered ministers specified above to serve as voting members, they shall have voice but not vote in the meetings of the Synod Assembly.